realabdulkhaliq/Prompting-Guide-for-Agentic-AI/ChatGPT-5 Prompts.md

 2️⃣ Brutally honest thought partner xxto sharpen your thinking

 Prompt: Act as my personal thought partner.
 I'll describe {my idea/problem}, and I want you to question every assumption, point out blind spots, and help me evolve it into something 10x better.

+3️⃣ Copywriting that actually converts

+Prompt: You're a world-class copywriter.
+Rewrite this {landing page/sales pitch/email} to convert better.
+Make it punchy, concise, and persuasive.
+Use proven frameworks like PAS or AIDA.
+Here's the original: { paste it).